shapehq/actions/README.md

 Several of these actions depend on the 1Password CLI being installed.
 Please use 1Password's [install-cli-action](https://github.com/1Password/install-cli-action) action to install the 1Password CLI or [load-secrets-action](https://github.com/1Password/load-secrets-action) to load secrets into the workflow's environment.

+Click on any action name below to view detailed documentation, usage examples, and configuration options for that specific action.

 ## Available Actions

 | Action                                                                                    | Description                                                                                                                                                                                         |